DennisIllner/risk-measure-forecasts/README.md

 Financial risk measure forecasting based on GARCH-type models

 We are interested in risk measure forecasting, especially the Value-at-Risk (VaR) and Expected shortfall (ES) based on GARCH-type models.
-First, we performed one-step-ahead risk measure forecasts based on a GARCH(1,1)-model with an artificially generated data following a GARCH(1,1) process.
+First, we performed one-step-ahead risk measure forecasts based on a GARCH(1,1)-model with artificially generated data following a GARCH(1,1) process.
 You can find the replication material in our provided codes under "Simulation exercise.R"

 We also made an empirical analysis.
 Using data of a globally invested bank ETF Xtrackers MSCI World